 Body heat can warm a room significantly.
-The estimates above assume 2 occupants in the room.
-If your room has more than 2 people on a consistent basis consider increasing the window air conditioner size by 10% – 20%.
+The estimates above assume two occupants in the room.
+If your room has more than two people on a consistent basis, consider increasing the window air conditioner size by 10% – 20%.

 Window size can dictate how large of an air conditioner can be added to a room.
-If your room has windows that do not allow for the right sized air conditioner consider using 2 smaller units if your room has 2 windows, or consider an in-room air conditioner instead of a window unit.
+If your room has windows that do not allow for the right size air conditioner, consider using two smaller units if your room has two windows, or consider an in-room air conditioner instead of a window unit.

 Electrical Power Available

-If your sizing a heating system, check out our heating system BTU calculator.
+If you’re sizing a heating system, check out our heating system BTU calculator.